gustav-mb/PRDAT-assignments/Assignment 7/README.md

 ex5

 LDARGS
-CALL 1 "L1"     // Call main(n) with 1 argument "n"
+CALL 1 "L1"     // Call main(n) with 1 argument n
-STOP            // End of main()
+STOP            // End of main(), halt machine
-L1:             // main(int n) function
+L1:             // main(int n)
   INCSP 1       // Declare variable r
-  GETBP         // Get address of "r" at offset 1
+  GETBP         // Compute address of r with offset 1 from basepointer CSTI 1        -
-  CSTI 1
-  ADD
+  ADD           -
-  GETBP         // Get address of "n" at offset 0
+  GETBP         // Push address of n with offset 0 from basepointer CSTI 0        -
-  CSTI 0
-  ADD
+  ADD           -
-  LDI           // Access value of "n" via computed address STI           // Store n in the address of variable "r".
-Assign r = n INCSP -1      // Shrink stack thus removing the value of "n" from stack INCSP 1       // Declare local variable "r" in block GETBP         // Compute address of local variable "r" with offset 0 (in the new block), because it declared in a block.
+  LDI           // Load value of n from address, pop address, push value STI           // (r = n) store n in the address of variable r, pop address INCSP -1      // Shrink stack thus removing the value of n from stack INCSP 1       // Declare local variable r in block GETBP         // Push address of n with offset 0 (in the new block) from basepointer CSTI 0        -
-  CSTI 0
-  ADD           // Put the result on the stack
+  ADD           -
-  LDI           // Access value of local variable "r" and put on stack GETBP         // Accessvalue of global variable "r" CSTI 2
+  LDI           // Load value of n, pop address, push value GETBP         // Push address of local variable r with offset 2 from basepointer CSTI 2        -
+  ADD           -
-  ADD           // Put the address of global variable "r" on stack CALL 2 "L2"   // Call square() with two parameters INCSP -1      // Shrink stack thus removing the basepointer left after call GETBP         // access value of L2 computation "r" at offset 2 CSTI 2
+  CALL 2 "L2"   // Call square(int i, int *rp) with two parameters n and &r INCSP -1      // Shrink stack thus removing the basepointer left after call GETBP         // Push address local (block) variable r, with offset 2 from basepointer CSTI 2        -
-  ADD
+  ADD           -
-  LDI           // Access "r", put value on stack PRINTI        // print "r"
+  LDI           // Load value of local variable r, pop address, push value PRINTI        // print local variable r
-  INCSP -1      // Shrink stack thus removing the value of "r" from the stack for the print call INCSP -1      // Shrink stack thus removing the value of "r" which is the local variable "r", before ending the block (local scope)
+  INCSP -1      // Shrink stack thus removing the value of r from the stack INCSP -1      // Shrink stack thus removing the program counter from call to square (out of scope block) GETBP         // Push address of r with offset 1 from basepointer CSTI 1        -
-  GETBP
-  CSTI 1
-  ADD
+  ADD           -
-  LDI           // Access "r", put value on stack PRINTI        // print "r"
+  LDI           // Load value of r, pop address, push value PRINTI        // Print value of r
-  INCSP -1      // Shrink stack thus removing the value of "r" from the stack INCSP -1      // Shrink stack thus removing the value of "r" which is the local variable "r", before ending the block (local scope)
+  INCSP -1      // Shrink stack thus removing the value of r from the stack INCSP 0       // Dead code, end of block
-  RET 0         // Return value
+  RET 0         // Return from call to main
 L2:             // square(int i, int *rp)
-  GETBP         // Get address of "rp" at offset 1 CSTI 1
+  GETBP         // Push address of rp with offset 1 from basepointer CSTI 1        -
-  ADD
+  ADD           -
-  LDI           // Access "rp", put value on stack GETBP         // Get address of "i" at offset 0
+  LDI           // Load value of *rp, pop address, push value GETBP         // Push address of i with offset 0 from basepointer CSTI 0        -
-  CSTI 0
-  ADD
+  ADD           -
-  LDI           // Access "i", put value on stack GETBP         // Get address of "i" at offset 0
+  LDI           // Load value of variable i, pop address, push value GETBP         // Push address of i with offset 0 from basepointer CSTI 0        -
-  CSTI 0
-  ADD
+  ADD           -
-  LDI           // Access "i", put value on stack
-  MUL           // i * i
-  STI           // Store "i * i" at address of "rp" INCSP -1      // Remove result of assignment
-  INCSP 0       // Dead code (generated for block)
+  LDI           // Load value of i, pop address, push value MUL           // i * i, pop both values of i, push result STI           // Store (i * i) at *rp, pop address INCSP -1      // Remove result of (i * i) from stack INCSP 0       // Dead code, end of block
-  RET 1         // Return to main()
+  RET 1         // Return to call to square(n, &r) in block
 ```

 Execute the compiled programs using `java Machine ex3.out 10` and similar.
 Note that these micro-C programs require a command line argument (an integer) when they are executed.